stephanieangela03/VR-Proklamasi-Kemerdekaan/README.md

     - Take your time to explore the recreated scene of the Proclamation of Independence.
     - Engage with educational content and gain a deeper understanding of Indonesia's journey to independence.

-Download big files that are not included in this Github repository link: https://drive.google.com/drive/folders/1nr-PGFkr34lUEVfODh66cOsYToODSuNb?usp=drive_link
+Download large files that are not included in this Github repository link: https://drive.google.com/drive/folders/1nr-PGFkr34lUEVfODh66cOsYToODSuNb?usp=drive_link